Second moment of the light-cone Siegel transform and applications: From mean square discrepancy to counting

-For any fixed function $F:\cV\to \R^m$ and $g\in G$ we let $F_g(\bm{v})=F(\bm{v}g)$ and consider the family of function $\{F_g(\bm{v}): g\in G\}$.
+For any fixed function $F:\cV\to \R^m$ and $g\in G$ we let $F_g(\bm{v}):=F(\bm{v}g)$ and consider the family of function $\{F_g(\bm{v}): g\in G\}$.
 We are interested in the distribution of values $F_g(\cL)$ for generic translates $g\in G$.
 Explicitly given a family of increasing sets $\cB=\{B_t\}_{t\geq 1}$ and shrinking targets $\{\Omega_t\}_{t>1}\subseteq \R^m$ we want an estimate for

 We assume here that all finite-measure Borel sets on $\cV$ are in $\cA_{1,c}$ for some $c>0$.
-With this assumption together with some well roundedness assumption on the family of sets $\cB$ and volume estimates for the sets $\{\bm{v}\in B_t: F_g(\bm{v})\in \Omega\}$ we can get an asymptotic estimates that holds for almost all $g$.
+With this assumption together with some well roundedness assumption on the family of sets $\cB$ and volume estimates for the sets $\{\bm{v}\in B_t: F_g(\bm{v})\in \Omega\}$ we can get an asymptotic estimates that holds for almost all $g$. \comm{The following will be used in the proof of \thmref{thm:linearformintro} and \thmref{thm:valuedisquadform}.}

 \begin{Thm} Let $\cO=\{ \cO_\e\}_{0<\e\leq 1}$ be a family of identity neighborhoods in $G$ satisfying \eqref{e:OeReg} and let $\cB=\{B_t\}_{t\geq 1}\subseteq \R^n$ be a family of increasing sets satisfying that